KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ### Can I uninstall pre-installed applications (that are not [Flatpak](https://docs.bazzite.gg/Installing_and_Managing_Software/Flatpak/))
 Not recommended and due to technical limitations.
 The uninstalled packages will result in slower updates and take up more storage space.
 We recommend hiding it from the application menu instead.

+### Can I use AMD Fluid Motion Frames?

+The AMD drivers for Linux does not support this at a driver-level like it does on Windows.
+Most of these graphical effects that work at a driver-level on Windows only work for games that support it in their options menu on Bazzite (or other Linux operating systems) outside of AMD'S FSR 1 which is at a driver-level.

 ### Can I change the hostname of my device?

 Hostnames must be **under 20 characters** due to a limitation with Distrobox containers.